 Article 4 also prohibits any form of agreement that has the potential to prevent, restrict or distort competition.
-This is a specific feature of the Turkish cartel regulation system, recognising the broad discretionary powers of the Turkish Competition Board.
+This is a specific feature of the Turkish cartel regulation system, recognising the broad discretionary powers of the Turkish Competition Board (the "Board").

-The secondary legislation of the Turkish Competition Authority includes specific provisions on cartels.
-The Regulation on Fines to Apply in Cases of Agreements, Concerted Practices and Decisions Limiting Competition, and Abuse of Dominant Position (the 'Fine Regulation') provides the range of the base fines for cartels (see 1.2 Public Enforcement Agencies and Scope of Liabilities, Penalties and Awards, below).
-Under the Regulation on Active Co-operation for Detecting Cartels (the 'Leniency Regulation'), parties that actively co-operate with the Authority regarding a cartel may be granted full immunity or a discount, depending on the timing of their leniency application.
+The secondary legislation of the Turkish Competition Authority (the "Authority") includes specific provisions on cartels.
+The Regulation on Fines to Apply in Cases of Agreements, Concerted Practices and Decisions Limiting Competition, and Abuse of Dominant Position (the "Fine Regulation") provides the range of the base fines for cartels (see 1.4 Potential Liability below).
+Under the Regulation on Active Co-operation for Detecting Cartels (the "Leniency Regulation"), parties that actively co-operate with the Authority regarding a cartel may be granted full immunity or a discount, depending on the timing of their leniency application.

-1.2 Public Enforcement Agencies and Scope of Liabilities, Penalties and Awards
+1.2 Public Enforcement Agencies

-The authority enforcing competition law in Turkey is the Turkish Competition Authority, a legal entity with administrative and financial autonomy, which consists of the Board and case units.
+The authority enforcing competition law in Turkey is the Turkish Competition Authority ("Authority"), a legal entity with administrative and financial autonomy, which consists of the Board and case units.
 The Board is the decision-making body of the Authority and is responsible for, inter alia, deciding on whether agreements, concerted practices and decisions of undertakings active in various markets restrict competition.
 The Board has seven members and is seated in Ankara.
 The Authority has five case units, each of which focuses on all types of competition cases (ie, Article 4 cases, mergers and abuse of dominance) in certain industries.